Maximizing Productivity: Process Improvement Techniques in Manufacturing

 Continuous Improvement Teams: Driving Change through Collaboration

-“Continuous improvement is an ongoing effort to improve all elements of an organization.
+“Continuous improvement is an ongoing effort to improve all elements of an organization through a continuous improvement process.
 It rests on the belief that a steady stream of improvements, diligently executed, will have transformational results.”
 How continuous improvement can build a competitive edge, McKinsey & Company

 Establishing cross-functional teams dedicated to process improvement initiatives is a key strategy for driving change and fostering a culture of continuous improvement.